Vinh wiretap: Results

-The day after the tap was emplaced, the Operation Linebacker II bombing campaign began.
-From 7 December 1972, right through the Paris Peace Talk negotiations, and up until May 1973, the tap fed information back to the Americans.
-Kissinger deemed it "excellent intelligence", even though he "never questioned where it came from."
+Available accounts do not provide details about the intelligence derived from the tap, and differ on how long it actually worked.
+The first book detailing the operation has the tap working until May 1973, throughout the Paris negotiations deadlocking, the Operation Linebacker II bombing campaign launched in response by President Nixon, and the end of the Paris Peace Talk negotiations.
+Kissinger deemed he had "excellent intelligence", even though he "never questioned where it came from."
 In early May 1973, the Vinh wiretap went silent.
 Damage to the relay was suspected.
 There were seven unsuccessful attempts to replace the relay between 8 May and 16 June 1973, though not by the Hughes 500P.

-Afterwards, the CIA's use of the black helicopter from Area 51 to eavesdrop on the Paris Peace Talk discussions and other intelligence ended.
+Another account says that ″Recollections differ on how long the Vinh tap worked—perhaps one to three months″ A declassified CIA history says the tap went off the air after only ten days, before the beginning of the bombings.

 "The Quiet One" was quietly removed from its spy mission.
 Upon its return to the U.S., it was stripped of most of its special features before disposition.
 However, its legacy lives on in such features as its modified main rotors and scissor-type rear rotors on later helicopters, both found on the AH-64 Apache.